 Wonderful wild garlic

 Wild garlic is prolific in the garden from early spring through May.
-Our Wild Garlic Month celebrates the culinary plant, from 22 April to 21 May.
+Our Wild Garlic fortnight celebrates the culinary plant, from 8 - 22 April.

 What is Wild Garlic?